 Closing Thoughts

-This session was a perfect encapsulation of the Press Publish NYC ethos:: bold, experimental, and deeply creator centric.
+This session encapsulated Press Publish NYC: creative, experimental and creator centric.
 Attendees were reminded that the future of media is not just about tools—it’s about relationships, authenticity, and audacity.

 As creators, we’re not just adapting to change—we’re shaping it.
 And with AI as our collaborator, the possibilities are limitless.